I think you’d agree with me when I say that the events of 2020 brought new meaning and urgency to the phrase: “save your money for a rainy day”.

 I live in a multiple-generation, multiple-family, and multiple-income household where everyone chips in for our food, utilities and maintenance costs.

 Do I wish I had my own space?
 Yes.
 Do I want to own a home eventually?
-Yes!
-But for now, this suits me perfectly fine.
+I’d say I’m leaning towards a “yes”.
+But for now, this living arrangement suits me and my family perfectly fine.